Magic-Cooki3/Basement-To-The-Sky-Workaround/README.md

+# BUGS ARE BEING WORKED OUT, PLEASE BE PATIENT

 # Basement to the Sky Demo - Linux Workaround

 This repository contains tools and patches to fix the video upload mechanics for Linux/Proton users of the *Basement to the Sky* Demo.